'Spirited Away': Ghibli theme park prepares for visitors

 Japan is home to several major theme parks, including Tokyo Disneyland and Universal Studios in Osaka.

-After two-and-a-half years of tough Covid restrictions, the borders reopened fully to tourists on October 11, and a massive influx of foreign visitors is expected in coming months.
+After two-and-a-half years of tough Covid-19 restrictions, the borders reopened fully to tourists on October 11, and a massive influx of foreign visitors is expected in the coming months.

 © 2022 AFP